ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

   }
 ```

-In the `appsettings.Development.json` we will override the `TableName` to make sure that we are not writing to the "production" table (in case it is on the same Azure Storage Account - which could be a bad idea for a real project).
+In the `appsettings.Development.json` we will override the `TableName` to make sure that we are not writing to the "staging" table (in case it is on the same Azure Storage Account).

 ``` json
   "AzureTable": {
     "TableName": "NinjaDev"
   }
 ```

+> **Tips**
+>
+> In case of a real project, I would recommend storing production data in a different Storage Account than dev/testing.
+>
+> Why?
+> So many things can go wrong so fast that I don't even know where to start...
+> Just don't use the same storage account.

 Finally, we will add our credentials to the User Secrets, using the secrets manager (don't worry, it is only JSON).